 - Does adding the information require staff energy to find?

 - Does the information contain contextual information that otherwise might not be known about the record?

 If the information is something that the person or student would know about themselves (or would be aware that you know), then an entity might be the appropriate place for storing and managing the information.
-For example, a person’s committee memberships might be something that you and the person can both know and track, and information such as committee name, status, position, start date, and end date could be managed within an entity row.
+For example, a coach's notes on an athlete might be something that you and the person can both know and track, and information such as name, status, position, and risk assessment could be managed within an entity row.

-Conversely, information such as a rating or one's capacity to give is likely something that you wouldn’t share with the person or student.
+Conversely, information such as a rating is likely something that you wouldn’t share with the student.
 Such information could be the result of considerable effort or expense, staff research time, or vendor resources.
 These types of values and sources add contextual information to the record that might not be known otherwise, and are not intended to be freely shared.